Wild hope to keep success rolling in home opener vs. Sharks

 "I liked our third period, for sure," Couture said.
 "We still had a few breakdowns, (the Blues) still had a few breakdowns.
 It's early in the season, that's going to happen, but I think in the third period, we played the style of hockey that we wanted to play."

-Sharks head coach Bob Boughner has yet to announce who his starting goalie will be for Friday's tilt with the Wild.
-Although it wouldn't be surprising if Jones got a second consecutive start between the pipes after posting 22 saves against the gritty St. Louis squad.
+Sharks head coach Bob Boughner decided to start Devan Dubnyk for Friday's tilt with the Wild.
+He chose Dubnyk despite Jones posting 22 saves between the pipes against the gritty St. Louis squad.

 In addition to getting a solid performance from Jones, the Sharks also got contributions from their bottom six forwards, including the lone regulation goal from Marcus Sorensen.